 Show me the money (that you have been held accountable for)

-And buy accountable I mean, you lose you job when things go bad financially.
+And by accountable I mean, you lose you job or are reassigned when things go bad financially.

 Now with the advent of agile software development, Barry's concepts from long ago need to be updated for iterative and incremental development.
 Barry by the way instituted the Spiral method in the DOD, replacing the Waterfall method, An recently instituted the evolutionary method replacing the spiral method, starting with Section 803 of the National Defense Authorization Act.